What You Need to Know When Applying for SSI Benefits

 If the process is taking longer than you’d like, contact your local SSA office and ask for a status update.
 You’ll need to verify you are the applicant and they should be able to share some insight.

-My hope is this information equips you with answers and confidence as you begin to understand the world of benefits.
+My hope is this information equips you with answers and confidence as you begin to understand the world of benefits and how they can support meeting the basic needs of individuals with disabilities.
 If you have questions, feel free to reach out to me directly at [email protected] (and then check your Spam if you don’t see my reply email within a couple days) or contact your local Social Security Administration office directly.

-*This information is current as of the blog posting date of October 2023.
-The author, Heather, is not a lawyer and is not affiliated with the Social Security Administration.
+*This information is current as of the blog posting date of October 2023 and was updated in January 2026.
+The author, Heather, is not a lawyer; she is not affiliated with the Social Security Administration, nor is she providing legal advice.
 She is only sharing her experience in working with families to understand and apply for funding.

 Subscribe to my newsletter!